Capitalism: Criticism

-Critiques of capitalism allege that it is inherently exploitative, alienating, unstable, unsustainable, and economically inefficient—and that it creates massive economic inequality, commodifies people, degrades the environment, is undemocratic, embeds uneven and underdevelopment between nation states, and leads to an erosion of human rights because of its incentivization of imperialist expansion and war.
+Critiques of capitalism allege that it includes exploitative of labor, alienating, unsustainable, and economically inefficient—and that it creates massive economic inequality, commodifies people, degrades the environment, is undemocratic, is incapable of providing full employment, embeds uneven and underdevelopment between nation states, and leads to an erosion of human rights because of its incentivization of imperialist expansion and war.

-Other critics argue that such inequities are not due to the ethic-neutral construct of the economic system commonly known as capitalism, but to the ethics of those who shape and execute the system.
-For example, some contend that Milton Friedman's (human) ethic of 'maximizing shareholder value' creates a harmful form of capitalism, while a Millard Fuller or John Bogle (human) ethic of 'enough' creates a sustainable form.
+Other critics argue that inequities are not due to the ethic-neutral construct of the economic system commonly known as capitalism, but to the ethics of those who shape and execute the system.
+For example, some contend that Milton Friedman's ethic of 'maximizing shareholder value' creates a harmful form of capitalism, while Millard Fuller's or John Bogle's ethic of 'enough' creates a sustainable form.
 Equitable ethics and unified ethical decision-making is theorized to create a less damaging form of capitalism.
-Jason Hickel and Dylan Sullivan contend that inequality has always and will continue to exist under capitalism because capital accumulation requires access to cheap labor, and lots of it, as without it the system would collapse.

-Inheritance has been argued to not be a fundamental part of capitalism, instead part of nepotism.
+Inheritance has been argued to not be a fundamental part of capitalism, instead being a form of nepotism.